 Many people think that a commercial mortgage is needed for HMO properties however this is often not the case.
 Some standard buy-to-let lenders offer HMO mortgage products at competitive interest rates.

 The flip-side to this is that, as HMO property is becoming more popular, some commercial mortgage lenders are now offering rates that sit between standard HMO rates and commercial investment mortgage products.

 Commercial finance is needed if the property itself doesn’t meet standard HMO mortgage criteria.
 This could mean that the property is more unusual, such as a pub or guesthouse converted to an HMO.
-In these cases, the property is deemed a ‘Large HMO‘ which also occurs if there is a commercial property element e.g. a retail shop downstairs with an HMO above.
+In these cases, the property is deemed a ‘large HMO‘ which also occurs if there is a commercial property element e.g. a retail shop downstairs with an HMO above.
 In this situation, a commercial mortgage may be required.

 A common misconception is that if you use a commercial mortgage lender to finance your HMO, a commercial investment valuation will be used to inflate the value of the property.
 Unless the property is either a purpose-built block or larger conversion that has a strong lease in place, it will likely be valued as vacant possession bricks and mortar only.

 Another area where commercial mortgages would be used to fund an HMO is where a whole portfolio is being financed, as opposed to a single property.

 Portfolio purchases and refinances are fairly common and are usually funded on a commercial basis, rather than through traditional HMO mortgages.